Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Cast Iron Flange Repair

 Cast iron flanges present unique challenges due to their age and corrosion susceptibility.
 For cast iron repairs, metal repair rings that bolt to the subfloor work best.
 Some specialized kits use a two-piece design that clamps around the outside of corroded cast iron pipes, eliminating the need to remove the damaged flange entirely.
-This approach works well in older homes where sewer line issues may be a concern.
+This approach works well in older homes where sewer line issues may also be a concern.

 Height Extenders for Low Flanges